 Causes and Symptoms of Cerebral Palsy

-It may occur due to oxygen deprivation just before or during delivery, infections in the mother before birth or the infant shortly after, or other factors closely linked with premature infants with very low birth weight.
+It may occur due to oxygen deprivation just before or during delivery, infections in the mother or the infant before birth or shortly after, or other factors closely linked with premature infants with very low birth weight.
 Causes and risk factors of cerebral palsy include brain damage within 28 days after birth, an infection, or head injury.
-Premature babies, especially those born with very low birth weight, are most affected.

 As an infant grows into a toddler, they develop numerous skills that require muscle tone, motor skills, and coordination.
 If their muscles are too stiff or weak, or if there are other concerns, your doctor may suspect cerebral palsy.